ably-labs/Ableye/README.md

 * Can set a default channel for a realtime client
 * Can subscribe to all messages on a channel
 * Can unsubscribe from all messages on a channel
+* Can set channel presence
-* Can get channel presence information
+* Can get channel presence
+* Can remove channel presence (leave)

 TODO:

-* Set channel presence information
 * Publish a message to a channel
 * Display messages received on a channel
 * Add some nice graphics